 When will I be informed if I have been accepted into the programme?

 If you received a confirmation email after submitting, your application is currently under review.
 The evaluation process takes several weeks as we receive a lot of applications.
-Applicants will be informed about the results between March and April of the respective year of application, depending on the doctoral programme.
+Applicants will be informed about the results by mid to early April of the respective year of application, depending on the doctoral programme.
 For this reason, please refrain from emailing us regarding the status of your application.
 Thank you for your understanding.

 Do I have to pay tuition costs?

 No. There are no tuition costs for the programme.

 What kind of stipends or funding opportunities are available?

 What kind of doctoral degree will I receive from the Hertie School?

 Upon successful completion of your doctoral programme, you can choose to receive either the degree "PhD" or "Dr. rer. pol.".
 The Hertie School does not confer the degree "Dr. iur." or "Dr. jur.".